- Board Charter

 - Remuneration Committee

-2. Role of the Board
+1. Role of the Board

-3. Responsibilities of the Board
+2. Duties and Responsibilities of the Board

-The key responsibilities of the Board include:-
+The duties and responsibilities of the Board include:-

 - Satisfying itself that there are appropriate reporting systems and controls in place to assure the Board that proper operational, financial, compliance, risk management and internal control processes are in place and functioning appropriately;